-- The customer receives landlord approval, as appropriate. - The customer has installed electric heat in at least 50% of the home. - The customer's home did not previously receive full cost services through the Low-Income Winter Relief Assistance Program (WRAP) in Phase III. - The customer's home has no health or safety concerns that prevent the installation of full cost measures. - The cost of the full cost measures can be accommodated in the LIURP Assessment or Low-Income Assessment budget.
+- The customer has installed electric heat in at least 50% of the home. - The customer's home did not previously receive full cost services through the Low-Income Winter Relief Assistance Program (WRAP) in Phase III. - The customer's home has no health or safety concerns that prevent the installation of full cost measures. - The cost of the full cost measures can be accommodated in the LIURP Assessment or Low-Income Assessment budget.